The Man in Black (film): Critical reception

+The Monthly Film Bulletin wrote: "Preposterous melodrama from the radio series.
+Betty Ann Davies and Sheila Burrell, as the most transparent villainesses since Lady Audley, are good for a number of laughs, but this was not, presumably, the intention."

 TV Guide wrote, "The story is drivel, with some unintentionally campy plot developments.
 It was adapted from a British radio series, perhaps proving that some dramas are better heard than seen."

 Fantastic Movie Musings and Ramblings wrote, "One of Hammer's earlier forays into horror.
 This one is highly recommended."

 Leonard Maltin called it a "clever little thriller with some surprises and a rare noncomic role for James."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Ridiculous chiller at least moves along a fair rate."